Sniffer Dogs in NSW

 Where can police use sniffer dogs?

-Police are only authorised to use drug sniffer dogs to
+Police are only authorised to use drug sniffer dogs to search

-search people randomly in three situations:
+people randomly in five situations:

-- in pubs, clubs and other places where alcohol
+- in pubs, clubs and other places where alcohol is served

-- at entertainment events, including sporting events,
+- at entertainment events, including sporting events, concerts,

-concerts, dance parties & street parades
+dance parties & street parades

 - on public transport and stations

-Any drug search of a person outside these situations is
+Any drug search of a person outside these situations is illegal

-complain or report it.
+or report it.

 What should I do if I am approached